Therefore I Am (song): Composition and lyrics

-Musically, "Therefore I Am" is an uptempo pop, dark pop, R&B, and electropop track, that has hip-hop influences.
+Musically, "Therefore I Am" is an uptempo pop, dark pop, electropop, hip-pop, and R&B track, that has hip-hop influences.
+The song is played in the key of D minor with Eilish's vocals spanning a range of E3 to F4.
 Both the title and corresponding line are a reference to Cogito, ergo sum, a philosophical statement coined by René Descartes.
 Music critics have commented that the song features instrumentation consisting of a bassline, kick drum, "disaffected vocal performance" and a "swaggering beat".
 Moreover, the track uses a synthesizer throughout the hook and has braggadocios rapped verses in between each hook.

 Lyrically, Eilish sings about disregarding people's opinions towards her.
 She explains that she is an individual with a mind of her own and does not require anybody making decisions on her behalf.
-In the chorus, Eilish makes fun of an unknown person, telling them that they believe they are "the man", while beginning to wonder the reality of existence.
+In the chorus, Eilish makes fun of an unknown person, telling them that they believe they are "the man" while beginning to wonder the reality of existence.
 As the song continues, Eilish does not feel the person is what they believe themselves to be.
 In the first verse, Eilish expresses disdain towards the constant media coverage about her and demands the charlatans to stop speaking her name as if they know her personally.
 Laura English of Music Feeds theorized that she is singing about "articles about her baggy getups to paparazzi shots when she wears normal clothes".
 In the bridge, Eilish laughs as she claims she does not know who the person is, repeating: "I'm sorry, I don't think I caught your name".